21 cm band, also known as the Hydrogen line, is one of the important bands in radio astronomy.

 which is very good! 🙂

-Of course real world device can’t get such characteristics due to many reasons but anyway real params should be very close to the theoretical and that’s great.
+Of course, real-world devices can’t get such characteristics due to many reasons, but real params should be very close to the theoretical, and that’s great.

-Whole board was placed inside the metal box which was hermetically sealed.
-As the input and output connectors I’m using the N-type connectors which were bolted to the case.
-For the power delivering is used 4700 pF feedthrough capacitor.
-Optimal supply voltage is 6-9 volts.
+The whole board was placed inside the metal box, which was hermetically sealed.
+As the input and output connectors, I’m using the N-type connectors bolted to the case.
+The power delivery is used a 4700 pF feedthrough capacitor.
+The optimal supply voltage is 6-9 volts.

-LNA noise is very depends on the system total temperature.
+LNA noise very depends on the system’s total temperature.
 So it’s always a good idea to cool the device.

-For the cooling purpose I’m using Peltier and cooling system (radiator + fan).
-To get better performance I put whole construction inside the aluminum can which is surrounded by the thick layer of foam.
+For the cooling purpose, I’m using Peltier and cooling system (radiator + fan).
+To get better performance, I put the whole construction inside the aluminum can be surrounded by the thick layer of foam.

 Thanks for reading!

 6 thoughts on “Low noise and low cost amplifier for radio astronomy, 21 cm band”

 I had an unusual case last week with a filter and LNB at 1420MHz from Amazon.